erwanlem/grimble-tiling-wm/README.md

 **GTile** is **flexible** with its easily **customizable keybindings** and its wide choice of options which let you build the tiling window manager you have always needed!
 But don't worry, if options and customizations frighten you, **GTile** is ready to use.
 GTile natively supports multiple monitors and workspaces.

 *GNOME works with windows, do we really have tiles?* Yes and... no. This extension keeps GNOME windows (we build an extension, not a real window manager) but we endeavor to make it look as if you are dealing with a real tiling window manager!

-[Experimental] You have the choice to **remove GTK top bar** (makes windows look more like tiles).
-This option is disabled by default because it can lead to missing buttons on some apps that place buttons on the top bar.
-Moreover, be careful if you have GTK themes which may override this option **or** may be overridden by this option.

 ## System Requirements
 This extension is available on all Linux distributions using GNOME.